dvmorozov/fit/how-to-extend-curve-types.md

 ## Step-by-step instructions

-1. Create new module and define new curve class and descent it from TNamedPointsSet.
-Implement methods of interface IPointsSet.
+1. Create new module and define new curve class and derive it from TNamedPointsSet.

+1. Implement methods of interface IPointsSet.
+Make sure that GetCurveTypeName returns unique curve name and GetCurveTypeId_ return unuque curve type.

 1. Instantiate TCurveTypesSingleton and call RegisterCurveType passing to it class of curve.

 1. Add new module to the project.

+1. Add line creating instances of new class into TFitTask.GetPatternSpecimen.

+1. Extend NamedPointsSetClasses array in TFormMain.ActionSelCurveExecute with type of new curve.

-New class should be automatically displayed in the main menu.
+1. New curve type should be automatically displayed in the sub-menu "Model -> Pattern Type".
+Items are sorted alphabetically.

 {% include google_ads.html %}